Anne Haddy

 Haddy appeared in numerous television films early in her career, but was better known for her television soap opera/serials roles, starting with numerous roles in Crawford Production serials.
 She had a stint in cult series Prisoner as Alice Hemmings and a permanent role in Sons and Daughters as Rosie Andrews.

-She was best known however for her long-running role in the soap Neighbours as matriarch Helen Daniels for twelve years.
+She was best known, however, for her long-running role in the soap Neighbours as matriarch Helen Daniels for twelve years.

 Haddy was also a children's entertainer, as an original presenter on Play School and also a voice artist in some films from the animated Dot series.

 Early life

-Haddy was born on 5 October 1930, in Quorn, South Australia, the only child of Allan Ross Haddy and Mona Lowas (nee Graham).
+Haddy was born on 5 October 1930, in Quorn, South Australia, the only child of Allan Ross Haddy and Mona Lowas (née Graham).
 Intent on becoming an actress from a young age, her parents gave her the complete works of Shakespeare for her fifteenth birthday.
-She attended Gawler Primary School, followed by Adelaide High School, where she acted in a production of George Bernard Shaw’s Androcles and the Lion.
+She attended Gawler Primary School, followed by Adelaide High School, where she acted in a production of George Bernard Shaw's Androcles and the Lion.

 Career

+Early radio and theatre

 Haddy made her professional radio debut with the Australian Broadcasting Commission (ABC) in 1948.
 She acted in radio plays and school broadcasts while she was working in the University of Adelaide's book room.
 By 1949, she was a member of Theatres Associated, playing Ah, Wilderness! under Margery Irving at Stow Hall through to 1953 with Cocteau's The Typewriter.
 She also appeared in the Adelaide Repertory Theatre's production of Claudia (1950).
 She later attended the Sydney Theatre Company.

-She relocated to the United Kingdom in 1953 to find acting opportunities, and appeared in The Pied Piper at the West End’s Adelphi Theatre with the Australian Drama Group, but predominantly worked as a secretary for Kellogg's.
+She relocated to the United Kingdom in 1953 to find acting opportunities, and appeared in The Pied Piper at the West End's Adelphi Theatre with the Australian Drama Group, but predominantly worked as a secretary for Kellogg's.

 After getting married, Haddy returned to Australia in 1955, settling in Perth.
-She continued in stage and radio plays, including starring in the titular role in Sophocles's Antigone at the 1957 Festival of Perth.
+She continued in stage and radio plays, including starring in the titular role in Sophocles' Antigone at the 1957 Festival of Perth.
 Relocating to Sydney in 1960, she performed in productions for the Independent Theatre, the Q Lunchtime Theatre, and the Community Theatre.
 One of her most notable stage roles was as Sheila Larkin in a 1967 production of Hostile Witness, alongside Ray Milland, who starred in the film version.
-By 1971 she was contracted to work for the Old Tote Theatre Company.
-Other theatre credits included The Entertainer, Hay Fever, The Glass Menagerie, Twelfth Night, Richard III, Gas Light and 'Tis Pity She's a Whore.
-She also starred as Elizabeth Ross-Ingham in radio serial Blue Hills for over 20 years.
+By 1971, she was contracted to work for the Old Tote Theatre Company.
+Other theatre credits include The Entertainer, Hay Fever, The Glass Menagerie, Twelfth Night, Richard III, Gas Light and 'Tis Pity She's a Whore.
+She also starred as Elizabeth Ross-Ingham in radio serial Blue Hills for more than twenty years.